 In extensive consultation with the C&C Steering Committee, the C&C 2021organizing committee, it has been decided that it is best not to hold a physical C&C 2021 considering our community’s safety.
 C&C 2021 will be a virtual conference, where Venice comes to the world, and in the following C&C 2022 will happen in Venice, Italy, where the world comes to Venice.
 These two conferences will be organized as thematically-related twins.
 C&C 2021 will accept paper submissions as originally planned.
 The accepted papers will be published through the ACM Digital Library in June 2021 and will be presented during the virtual C&C 2021 conference.
 To help authors of C&C 2021 papers present their work to a broader audience and foster discussions around their work, authors of accepted papers, pictorials, art exhibits, posters, and demos from C&C 2021 will be invited to present their work again in C&C 2022 with a discounted registration fee.

-C&C 2021 is currently scheduled to virtually take place on the 22nd and 23rd June, between 13.00 and 18.00 CET on both days, to maximize attendance from different time zones.
+C&C 2021 is currently scheduled to virtually take place on the 22nd and 23rd June, between 13.00 and 18.00 CET on both days, to maximise attendance from different time zones.

 Deadlines are specified as Anywhere on Earth time.
-The submissions site opens on Monday, January 4th, 2021.
+The submissions site will open in December, 2020.

 - Narges Mahyar, University of Massachusetts Amherst